 You may want to add testimonials from existing subscribers about why your newsletter is awesome.
 All in all, a landing page ensures visitors aren’t distracted while considering whether to sign up to your newsletter.

 MailPoet’s newsletter landing page.
-Sign up — the monthly newsletter have a lot of cool links to read!
+Signup — the monthly newsletter has a lot of cool links to read!

 3. Tell your followers on social media